 The matter that is supposed to be written on it, is supposed to be written exactly the way it is shown in the attestation scanned uploaded image.
 It should be written on the school letter pad and it should have a PRINCIPLE’S SIGNATURE AND SCHOOL SEAL ON IT, as seen in the image.
 Expense rupees 200 for travel expenses to reach the school and 400 rupees (200 for 10th and 200 for 12th STD) for attestation and rupees 400 as Chai Pani willingly to the old peons (4) who I knew in my days.

 Total = 1000

-THE FOLLOWING EXPENSES HAVE INCURRED TO ME PERSONALLY AND MIGHT NOT OCCUR THE SAME TO YOU DEPENDING ON MANY VARIABLES AND GEOGRAPHICAL LOCATIONS.
+THE FOLLOWING EXPENSES HAVE BEEN INCURRED BY ME PERSONALLY AND MIGHT NOT OCCUR THE SAME TO YOU DEPENDING ON MANY VARIABLES AND GEOGRAPHICAL LOCATIONS.

 The above 1.2.3 are only required for Getting a DUPLICATE COPY OF BOARD’S PASSING/QUALIFYING CERTIFICATE.
 You don’t need any of 1.2.3 if you want to get a duplicate Migration certificate, duplicate Date of birth certificate, duplicate Statement of marks (Mark sheet), and duplicate Provisional Certificate.

-(Left Click on the mouse to use Zoom Function, if not readable)
+(Left Click on the mouse to use the Zoom Function, if not readable)

 (2) Affidavit 10th STD (Original required to be submitted to CBSE Ajmer and a Xerox copy to School)